SonicMoE: Accelerating MoE with IO and Tile-aware Optimizations: IO-aware kernel design

 \end{itemize}

-The throughput of heavy epilogue fusion on backward down-proj activation gradient $dH$ kernel is boosted by the overlap of asynchronous IO and MMA, which we will elaborate on Section~\ref{sec:moe:wgsp}.
-Such overlap helps \Algname~to sustain a reasonable training throughput (328\tflops) and memory bandwidth (2.14TB/s) simultaneously even with the heavy epilogue fusion (load $H$ and $S$, compute $dH$, $dS$, and $A'$ as inputs to $d\W{2}$) in $dH$ kernel.
+The throughput of heavy epilogue fusion on backward down-proj activation gradient $dH$ kernel is boosted by the overlap of asynchronous IO and MMA, which we will elaborate in Section~\ref{sec:moe:wgsp}.
+Such overlap helps \Algname~to sustain a reasonable training throughput and memory bandwidth simultaneously even with the heavy epilogue fusion (load $H$ and $S$, compute $dH$, $dS$, and $A'$ as inputs to $d\W{2}$) in $dH$ kernel.